GSejas/markdown-toolbar/docs/planning/03-testing-strategy.md

 ## Overview

 Building a robust VS Code extension requires a comprehensive testing strategy that balances speed, reliability, and maintainability.
-This article explores the testing approach used in the markdown toolbar extension, including unit testing with Vitest, mocking strategies, and quality assurance practices.
+This article explores the testing approach used in the Markdown Extended Toolbar extension, including unit testing with Vitest, mocking strategies, and quality assurance practices.

 ## Testing Architecture